"No cancer has been found, to my knowledge, that is not affected by curcumin" (Professor Bharat Aggarwal, MD Anderson Cancer Center, Texas)

 What are curcumin and turmeric?

-Curcumin is the active ingredient of the Indian/Asian curry spice Turmeric.
+Curcumin is the main active ingredient of the Indian/Asian curry spice Turmeric.
 To put this technically, curcumin is the principal curcuminoid in turmeric.
 Curcuminoids are polyphenols.
 Turmeric powder is ground from the root of a plant called Curcuma Longa, which is a member of the ginger family and is found throughout Southern Asia, even growing wild in the Himalayas.

 This vivid yellow to brown spice was used, like many Asian spices and chillies, to hide the taste of stronger tasting meats and fish even those that might have gone a little off in such hot climates.
 Like many such spices, it also performed a necessary and functional role it was a cleanser, a bacteria-killer in the stomach, protecting against tainted foods!

-Curcumin first caught my attention when I read a research report on its ability to prevent the crossed wires of Alzheimers, through blocking a certain peptide forming.
+Curcumin first caught my attention when I read a research report on its ability to prevent the crossed wires of Alzheimer´s, through blocking a certain peptide forming.
 Therapeutic doses seem able to prevent, and also reverse, early stages of the disease.
 (My father had the disease, in case you wondered!).
 As I started to do my homework, I found clinical trials for all manner of illnesses from cystic fibrosis to reduction of risk in stomach and colorectal cancers.

-The research is coming thick and fast.
+Curcumin is the most researched compound in medicine!
+And new research is coming thick and fast.
 You will find the latest in Cancer Watch

 Curcumin/turmeric has been used in Ayurvedic medicine for thousands of years as a cleanser of the body.
 It appears to work at a number of levels: